bernard357/mcp-watch/README.md

 * [implement some feature](docs/contributing.md#how-to-implement-new-features)

 Every [contribution and feedback](docs/contributing.md) matters, so thank you for your efforts.
 Initial contributors to the MCP Watch project include:
 - [Bernard Paques](https://twitter.com/bernard357)
 - [Tom Gilis](https://twitter.com/tgilis)
 - [Joan Ballaud](https://www.linkedin.com/in/joan-ballaud-a00b344)

+## Questions, support?

+Well, first of all please check [Frequently asked questions](docs/questions.md) and related responses.
+A lot of information has been captured there.

+Then you can [raise an issue at the GitHub project page](https://github.com/bernard357/mcp-pump/issues) and get support from the project team.

+If you are a Dimension Data employee, reach out the Green Force group at Yammer and engage with other digital practitioners.